joshnuss/1000experiments.dev/posts/180-supabase-cms.md

 tags: supabase, svelte, idea, cms
 ---

-I was thinking about how a CMS could work with supabase.
+Was thinking a bit about how a CMS could work with supabase.

 One approach is to use a code generator.

-All you'd need is a list of fields, and the code generator would do a bunch of work for you:
+All you'd need is a list of fields, and the code generator would do a bunch of work for you, like:

-- Generates the SQL to create the tables.
+- Generating the SQL to create the tables.
-- Adds the primary keys, foreign keys and common fields, like `id`, `user_id`, `status`, `inserted_at`, `updated_at`, `published_at`.
+- Adding the primary keys, foreign keys and common fields, like `id`, `user_id`, `status`, `inserted_at`, `updated_at`, `published_at`.
-- Generates the security policies.
+- Generating the security policies.
 Only `published` data should be accessible to the public, while creating and updating would require authentication.
-- Adds a trigger to set the `updated_at` timestamp.
+- Adding a trigger to set the `updated_at` timestamp.
-- Adds a `*_versions` table and a trigger to capture each change.
+- Adding a `*_versions` table and a trigger to capture each change.

+We also get a few things for free:

 - The content is accessible via the standard supabase API, ie `await supabase.from('table_name').select('*')`.
+So no special API is needed.
-- It notifies whenever things change via supabase's `realtime` API.
+- It notifies whenever something changes via supabase's `realtime` API.

+In the future, it could provide:

-- Future: provide a visual editor for doing CRUD, publishing, scheduling, and archiving.
+- A visual editor for doing CRUD, publishing, scheduling, and archiving.
-- Future: migrate the DB automatically, without copy & paste.
+- A way to migrate the DB automatically, without copy & paste.
-- Future: attach files to rows using [Supabase Storage](https://supabase.io/storage).
+- The ability to Attach files to rows using [Supabase Storage](https://supabase.io/storage).

 ## Code